nhcarrigan/general-documentation/docs/terms.md

 # Terms of Service

 > [!TIP]
 > These terms may be subject to change.
-Use of our applications are subject to these terms, unless the application has it's own terms and conditions - in which case these terms will be superseded by the application's terms and conditions.
+Use of our applications are subject to these terms, unless the application has its own terms and conditions - in which case these terms will be superseded by the application's terms and conditions.
+Changes to this policy, as well as aforementioned project level policies, are retroactive.
+Use of our applications constitutes an acceptance of the most recent, current version of any applicable policies.

 ## OVERVIEW